cmilando/contam-prj-build-doc/docs/source/flow_paths.rst

 External wall leakage
 ------------------------------------
 * Standard practice is 3 per wall
-* You don’t change the element (wall_ext)
+* The element (ext_wall) does not change
 * Right click on the wall and select Flow Path (similar to window flow path definition)
-* You modify the relative height and area, as per the spreadsheet
+* Modify the relative height and area, as per the spreadsheet
 * Set a wind pressure profile > Flow Path > Wind Pressure > Select "Variable" > under Name select the wind pressure profile
 * If necessary, select library, load, and copy wind pressure elements for the project
 * Standard value is 5 cm2/m2 - set by double clicking the airflow path, then selecting "edit element" for Flow Path and change to 5 cm2/m2
 * Copy airflow paths to all external walls
+* Make sure you copy all three to each external wall
 * Make sure wind pressure profile is selected for all airflow paths on all external walls
 * The wall leakage rates will update in all element assigned to the element profile

 Internal wall leakage
 ------------------------------------
 * Standard practice is 3 per wall
-* You don’t change the element
+* The element (int_wall) does not change
-* You modify the area, as per the wall area
+* Modify the area, as per the wall area
 * Position does not matter for calculation, but should be smart so you can easily scan them
 * This may differ for inter-apt vs intra-apt
 * Standard is 2 cm2/m2 for both